gabrieldwight/Whatsapp-Business-Cloud-Api-Net/README.md

 ```
 ## Issues

-If you will face any issue with the usage of this package please raise one so as we can quickly fix it as soon as possible.
+If you will face any issues with the usage of this package please raise one so as we can quickly fix it as soon as possible.

 ## Contributing

-This is an opensource project under ```MIT License``` so any one is welcome to contribute from typo, to source code to documentation.
+This is an open-source project under ```MIT License``` so anyone is welcome to contribute from typos, to source code to documentation.

 ## Credits
 1. [Gabriel](https://github.com/gabrieldwight)